 Grill mango halves and use them as a dessert base; serve with coconut milk ice cream and drizzle with honey and toasted coconut flakes.

 Mangoes aren’t the only tropical fruits in our stores right now.
-Check out our Guide to Tropical Fruits to learn about dragon fruit, rambutan and more exotic varieties to try.
+Check out our Guide to Tropical Fruits to explore your options.